 Imagify is a plugin from WP Media, the company behind the well-known plugin "WP Rocket".
-In the free version ("Starter"), you can compress up to 20 MB per month, which according to Imagify equals about 200 images.
-The paid plans are "Growth" for $4.99 per month and 500 MB limit (about 5,000 images) and "Infinite" for $9.99 with no limit.
+In the free version ("Starter") you can compress up to 20 MB per month, which according to Imagify corresponds to about 200 images.
+The paid versions plans are "Growth" for $4.99 per month and 500 MB limit (approx. 5,000 images) and "Infinite" for $9.99 without limit.

 Imagify offers three different compression levels:

 - Normal: This is a lossless compression.
-The visible quality of the image is not changed.
+The visible quality of the image is therefore not changed.

 - Aggressive: This level is lossy, but with only a slight loss of image quality.
-According to Imagify, this loss is barely noticeable in most cases.
+According to Imagify, this loss is hardly noticeable in most cases.

-- Ultra: This is the strongest compression level.
-It entails quality losses but saves the most space.
+- Ultra: This is the strongest compression level of the plug-in, which accordingly entails quality losses, but saves the most space.